-The Main Components of Voice Production
+The Main Parts of Voice Production

-The lungs here perform the essential function of supplying an adequate airflow and air pressure in order to vibrate the vocal cord.
+The lungs here perform the essential function of supplying adequate airflow and air pressure in order to vibrate the vocal cord.
 When we inhale, we draw air into the lungs.
 This air is then exhaled creating a stream of air through your wide pipe and throat.
-This exiting air provides the energy to vibrate the vocal cords in the voice box to produce sound.
+This exciting air provides the energy to vibrate the vocal cords in the voice box to produce sound.
 If you want to make loud sounds, you have to exhale hard to create a strong airflow.

-Vocal cord by themselves produce only a buzzing like sound, much like a bee.
+Vocal cord by themselves produces only a buzzing like sound, much like a bee.
 Sound is not created by vocal cords.
-Instead it is created by the interactions of the vibrations created by your vocal cord with the muscles and tissues in your mouth, nose, throat and tongue.
+Instead, it is created by the interactions of the vibrations created by your vocal cord with the muscles and tissues in your mouth, nose, throat and tongue.
 When you talk, your tongue darts all around your mouth helping you pronounce complex syllables.
 The vibrations are deliberately altered in our throat and mouth to produce the unique human voice.

 You must have also noticed a difference between the voice of a man and a woman.
 This is thanks to the differently sized vocal cord.
-This change in vocal cord size occurs largely during puberty when the male’s voice becomes deeper and the female voice becomes sharper and melodic.
+This change in vocal cord size occurs largely during puberty when the male’s voice becomes deeper, and the female voice becomes sharper and melodic.

-Watch videos and make learning a simple process, log on to Byju’s YouTube Channel.
+Watch videos and make learning a simple process, log on to BYJU’S YouTube Channel.